- Alcohol Dependence - Additional Resources (6)

 The National Institute on Drug Abuse (NIDA) presents principles of Drug Abuse Treatment for Criminal Justice Populations (revised 2014), and What Families and Offenders Need to Know about drug abuse treatment

 A 12 step fellowship (free) for those in recovery from addiction to crystal meth.
 Meetings held all over the country.
-Easy-to-use directory if you use the state lists, rather than the distance function
+Easy-to-use directory under CMA meetings tab if you use the state lists (select State), rather than the distance function

 Includes information on addiction, commonly abused drugs, getting help, recovery, preventing relapse.
 Current information on opioids and prescription drug abuse